0xIbra/docker-jobs-bundle/README.md

 ```

-At this point, you should be good, the configuration is done.
+At this point, you should have the bundle imported and working.
+Next you need to configure the **job orchestrating command** to run non-stop.
+Check out the steps below.

 --------------------------------------------------------------------------------